moclojer/moclojer/docs/external-body.md

 # External body

-By default, moclojer reads the `endpoint.response.body` parameter for the endpoint return, but when we need a "long" return (with lots of characters) the specification file (yaml example) makes it difficult to maintain and leaves it with low visibility (confusing).
+By default, moclojer reads the `endpoint.response.body` parameter for the endpoint return, but when we need a “long” return (with lots of characters) the specification file (yaml example) makes it difficult to maintain and leaves it with low visibility (confusing).

 To solve this problem you can stop using `endpoint.response.body` and use `endpoint.response.external-body` which has the following structure: